Maria Walpole

 Maria, Duchess of Gloucester and Edinburgh (née Walpole; 10 July 1736 – 22 August 1807) was a member of the British royal family.
 She was the Countess Waldegrave from 1759 to 1766, as a result of her first marriage to James Waldegrave, 2nd Earl Waldegrave.
 Her second husband was Prince William Henry, Duke of Gloucester and Edinburgh, whom she married in 1766.

 Early life

 Maria Walpole was the illegitimate daughter of Sir Edward Walpole and Dorothy Clement.
 Her grandfather was Robert Walpole, Earl of Orford, considered to be the first Prime Minister of the United Kingdom (1721–41).
 She grew up at Frogmore House in Windsor, but her parents were not married, and her illegitimate status hindered her social standing despite her family connections.

 Maria and her daughter Elizabeth by Sir Joshua Reynolds, 1761.

 Countess Waldegrave

-On 15 May 1759, she married James Waldegrave, 2nd Earl Waldegrave at the house in Pall Mall of her father, Sir Edward Walpole.
-The ceremony was performed by Frederick Keppel, the future Bishop of Exeter, and the official witnesses were Sir Edward and his brother, Horace Walpole.
+On 15 May 1759, she married James Waldegrave, 2nd Earl Waldegrave, at the house in Pall Mall of her father, Sir Edward Walpole.
+The ceremony was performed by her brother-in-law Frederick Keppel, the future Bishop of Exeter, and the official witnesses were Sir Edward and his brother, Horace Walpole.
 The Earl Waldegrave died on 28 April 1763.
 They had three children: